 The death of a loved one is devastating whenever it occurs.
-When a family member or loved one dies there is going to be pain, but when their death comes unexpectedly due to someone else’s negligence the loss is multiplied exponentially.
+It is always a painful situation when a loved one passes away, but when their death comes unexpectedly due to someone else’s negligence the loss is multiplied exponentially.
 The shock can be disabling; it can be difficult to navigate even just day-to-day events.
-Often, it’s up to several months later when the weight of the loss truly sets in, in the form of mounting debt and a crippled emotional state.
+Often, it’s several months later when the weight of the loss truly sets in, in the form of mounting debt and a crippled emotional state.

 What is a Wrongful Death Lawsuit?